hdl/containers/doc/dev/Utils.rst

 :ghsrc:`dockerDive <utils/bin/dockerDive>` is a wrapper around the wagoodman/dive container, which supports one or two arguments for specifying the image to be inspected.
-The default registry prefix is ``ghcr.io/hdl``, however, it can be overriden through envvar ``HDL_REGISTRY``.
+The default registry prefix is ``ghcr.io/hdl/amd64``, however, it can be overridden through envvar ``HDL_REGISTRY``.

-For instance, inspect image ``ghcr.io/hdl/debian/bullseye/ghdl``:
+For instance, inspect image ``ghcr.io/hdl/amd64/debian/bookworm/ghdl``:

 .. sourcecode:: bash

-   dockerDive debian/bullseye ghdl
+   dockerDive debian/bookworm ghdl

 or, inspect any image from any registry:

 .. sourcecode:: bash

-   HDL_REGISTRY=docker.io dockerDive python:slim-bookworm
+   HDL_REGISTRY=docker.io dockerDive python:slim-trixie

 .. _Development:configuration: